-advance greater equity.
-The Project has worked with experts from across the nation and within the state to identify potential best regulatory practices and develop stronger local regulatory and taxation frameworks to protect youth, public health and social equity.
-As part of this effort, the project created model local ordinances for retail and marketing as well as taxation for California jurisdictions.
+Getting it Right from the Start: Advancing Public Health and Equity in Cannabis Policy is a project of the Public Health Institute, an independent non-profit organization that has worked throughout the state of California for over 50 years to promote health, strengthen public health and health systems, and advance greater equity.
+The Project has worked with experts from across the nation and within the state to identify potential best regulatory practices and develop stronger local regulatory and taxation frameworks to protect youth, public health, and social equity.
+As part of this effort, the project created model local ordinances for retail and marketing as well as taxation for California jurisdictions.14

-These model ordinances were produced after review of the literature and over 50 in-depth interviews with stakeholders from local jurisdictions, community members, academic and research experts, regulators from other states, legal experts, community coalitions, dispensary owners, laboratory experts, manufacturers, clinicians working with addiction, and others.
-The models use best available evidence from the fields of alcohol and tobacco control, the experience of states which legalized earlier than California, the massive scientific review recently completed by NASEM to identify key evidence-based risks of cannabis consumption, and the advice received on best practices or needed best practices from experts interviewed.
+These model ordinances were produced after a review of the literature and over 50 in-depth interviews with stakeholders from local jurisdictions, community members, academic and research experts, regulators from other states, legal experts, community coalitions, dispensary owners, laboratory experts, manufacturers, clinicians working with addiction, and others.
+The models use the best available evidence from the fields of alcohol and tobacco control, the experience of states that legalized earlier than California, the massive scientific review recently completed by NASEM to identify key evidence-based risks of cannabis consumption, and the advice received on best practices or needed best practices from experts interviewed.
 Drafts of our model laws were reviewed by attorneys with public health and tobacco control experience, a constitutional law expert, and an alcohol control expert.
 We shared the drafts at a convening of individuals from different backgrounds and expertise and representatives from several jurisdictions and revised our drafts to incorporate their input.
 Our model tax laws were developed by the project with the advice of attorney Michael Colantuono, an experienced appellate attorney and leading expert on the law of local government revenues.
-In December 2017, the model retail ordinance was disseminated statewide to city managers, administrative officers, and public health officials in all of California's jurisdictions, the tax ordinances disseminated in January 2018.
+In December 2017, the model disseminated retail ordinance was statewide to city managers, administrative officers, and public health officials in all of California's jurisdictions, ordinances and the tax were disseminated in January 2018.
 Updated model ordinances, informed by more recent scientific evidence and regulatory experience, were published in 2021.